billziss-gh/netchan/README.md

 will receive transport errors, etc. [The special broadcast ID "+err/" is local to the running process and cannot be remoted.]

-## Connecting a channel
+## Binding a channel

-In order to connect a channel to an "address" the Connect() function must be used; to disconnect the channel simply close the channel.
+In order to bind a channel to an "address" the Bind() function must be used; to unbind the channel simply close the channel.
 Addresses in this package depend on the underlying transport and take the form of URI's.
 For the default TCP transport an address has the
 syntax: tcp://HOST[:PORT]/ID

-When using Connect() an error channel (of type chan error) may also be specified.
-This error channel will receive transport errors, etc. related to the connected channel.
+When using Bind() an error channel (of type chan error) may also be specified.
+This error channel will receive transport errors, etc. related to the bound channel.

 ## Marshaling